-This Subtraction Equations and Differences Box offers children a systematic approach to learning subtraction facts through self-correcting material.
-The carefully organized wooden box with sliding green lid contains equation tiles and corresponding answer tiles, allowing children to match subtraction problems with their differences through hands-on manipulation and visual discrimination.
+Hands-on to minds-on — this Subtraction Equations and Differences Box offers children a systematic approach to learning subtraction facts through self-correcting material.
+The carefully organized wooden box with sliding green lid contains equation tiles and corresponding answer tiles, which means children can match subtraction problems with their differences through hands-on manipulation and visual discrimination.

 “Free the child's potential, and you will transform him into the world.”— Maria MontessoriTo Educate the Human Potential